XRPLF/xrpl-dev-portal/content/references/protocol-reference/transactions/transaction-types/nftokenacceptoffer.md

 If neither of those fields is specified, the transaction is malformed and produces a `tem` class error.

-The semantics of brokered mode are slightly different than one in direct mode: The account executing the transaction functions as a broker, bringing the two offers together and causing them to be matched, but does not acquire ownership of the involved `NFToken`, which will, if the transaction is successful, be transferred directly from the seller to the buyer.
+The semantics of brokered mode are slightly different than direct mode: the account sending the transaction acts as a broker, bringing the two offers together and causing them to be matched, but does not acquire ownership of the involved `NFToken`.
+If the transaction is successful, the `NFToken` is sent directly from the seller to the buyer.

 ## Execution Details

-### Direct Mode

-In direct mode, `NFTokenAcceptOffer` transaction fails if:

-* The `NFTokenOffer` against which `NFTokenAcceptOffer` transaction is placed is an offer to `buy` the `NFToken` and the account executing the `NFTokenAcceptOffer` is not, at the time of execution, the current owner of the corresponding `NFToken`.
-* The `NFTokenOffer` against which `NFTokenAcceptOffer` transaction is placed is an offer to `sell` the `NFToken` and was placed by an account which is not, at the time of execution, the current owner of the `NFToken`.
-* The `NFTokenOffer` against which `NFTokenAcceptOffer` transaction is placed is an offer to `sell` the `NFToken` and was placed by an account which is not, at the time of execution, the `Account` in the recipient field of the `NFTokenOffer`, if one exists.
-* The `NFTokenOffer` against which `NFTokenAcceptOffer` transaction is placed specifies an `expiration` time and the close time field of the parent of the ledger in which the transaction would be included has already passed.
-* The `NFTokenOffer` against which `NFTokenAcceptOffer` transaction is placed to buy or sell the `NFToken `is owned by the account executing the `NFTokenAcceptOffer`.

-A side-effect of such failures is the removal of the `NFTokenOffer` object and the refund of the incremental reserve as if the offer had been cancelled.
-This necessitates the use of an appropriate `tec` class error.

-If the transaction is executed successfully then:
+If the transaction succeeds:

-* The relevant `NFTtoken` changes ownership, meaning that the token is removed from the `NFTokenPage` of the existing `owner` and added to the `NFTokenPage` of the new `owner`.
+- The `NFTtoken` changes ownership, meaning that the token is removed from the `NFTokenPage` of the existing owner and added to the `NFTokenPage` of the new owner.
-* Funds are transferred from the buyer to the seller, as specified in the `NFTokenOffer`.
-If the corresponding `NFToken` offer specifies a `TransferFee`, then the `issuer` receives the specified percentage, with the balance going to the seller of the `NFToken`.
+- Funds are transferred from the buyer to the seller, as specified in the `NFTokenOffer`.
+If the `NFToken` has a transfer fee, then its issuer receives the specified percentage, and the rest goes to the seller.

-### Brokered Mode

-In brokered mode, the `NFTokenAcceptOffer` transaction fails if:
+The transaction fails with a [`tec`-class code](tec-codes.html) if:

-* The `buy` `NFTokenOffer` against which the  `NFTokenAcceptOffer` transaction is placed is owned by the account executing the transaction.
-* The `sell` `NFTokenOffer` against which the `NFTokenAcceptOffer` transaction is placed is owned by the account executing the transaction.
+- The buyer already owns the `NFToken`.
-* The account that placed the offer to sell the `NFToken` is not, at the time of execution, the current owner of the corresponding `NFToken`.
+- The seller is not the current owner of the `NFToken`.
-* Either offer (`buy` or `sell`) specifies an `expiration` time and the close time field of the parent of the ledger in which the transaction would be included has already passed.
+- One or both offers in the transaction have already expired.
+- The sell offer specifies a specific destination account, and the sender of the transaction is not that account.
+- The sender of this transaction owns the buy or sell offer.

 ## Fields